You are here

 The centre is a reuse, recycling and waste disposal facility for North Tyneside residents only.
 It is illegal for businesses to dispose of waste at this site.
 Please see guidelines for business waste.

-We are in the process of introducing some new rules to ensure fair usage of the centre, as well as the ongoing safety and sustainability of the site.
+We have introduced some new rules to ensure fair usage of the centre, as well as the ongoing safety and sustainability of the site.

-These include new restrictions on ‘very large vehicles’ (introduced July 2017) and, from the autumn, a FREE permit scheme for residents using smaller vans, trailers, and vehicles with commercial logos.
-Charges for non-household waste will also be introduced in the autumn of 2017.
+These include new restrictions on ‘very large vehicles’ (introduced July 2017) and a FREE permit scheme for residents using smaller vans, trailers, and vehicles with commercial logos, as well as charges for non-household waste.

 Please refer to our Frequently Asked Questions for information on the new rules.
 These will be updated as the new schemes are developed.